pdfcpu/pdfcpu/about/about.md

 # About

-`pdfcpu` is a PDF processor written in Go supporting encryption and is available on all major platforms.
-It can process files based on all versions up to PDF V1.7.<br><br>
+`pdfcpu` is a PDF processor written in Go supporting encryption.<br><br>
+It is available on all major platforms and can process files based on all versions up to PDF V1.7.<br><br>
 The parser which has been carefully crafted is able to handle many files violating the PDF specification and also repairs corrupt files on the fly.<br><br>
 Support for PDF 2.0 is ongoing work and coming up.<br>
 pdfcpu v0.6.0 introduced basic support for validation and as of v0.7.0 pdfcpu also supports writing back validated PDF 2.0 files.<br><br>